Merton's portfolio problem

-Merton's portfolio problem is a well known problem in continuous-time finance and in particular intertemporal portfolio choice.
+Merton's portfolio problem is a problem in continuous-time finance and in particular intertemporal portfolio choice.
 An investor must choose how much to consume and must allocate their wealth between stocks and a risk-free asset so as to maximize expected utility.
 The problem was formulated and solved by Robert C. Merton in 1969 both for finite lifetimes and for the infinite case.
 Research has continued to extend and generalize the model to include factors like transaction costs and bankruptcy.

 Problem statement

 The investor lives from time 0 to time T; their wealth at time T is denoted WT.
-He starts with a known initial wealth W0 (which may include the present value of wage income).
-At time t he must choose what amount of his wealth to consume, ct, and what fraction of wealth to invest in a stock portfolio, πt (the remaining fraction 1 − πt being invested in the risk-free asset).
+She starts with a known initial wealth W0 (which may include the present value of wage income).
+At time t she must choose what amount of her wealth to consume, ct, and what fraction of wealth to invest in a stock portfolio, πt (the remaining fraction 1 − πt being invested in the risk-free asset).